Petition to Chris Kempczinski, Jano Cabrera, Cindy Goody, PhD, MBA, RD, LDN, Morgan Flatley, Linda VanGosen, Steve Easterbrook

 Bring the Grilled Stuft Nacho back to Taco Bell

 Fans and followers of Taco Bell, Inspired by the Beefy Crunch Movement and powered by our love for the Grilled Stuft Nacho, today we begin our movement to bring the Grilled Stuft Nacho back to Taco Bell.
 This movement will be aimed towards Taco Bell asking them to bring back a limited-time item we have seen twice in the past.
 Taco Bell has always used the fans and the consumers to figure out which limited-time items will be released and our plan is to use that to tell the company what we want.
 I ask all who enjoy Taco Bell to help in the effort to bring back this item.
 What is the Grilled Stuft Nacho?
 The Grilled Stuft Nacho starts with a flour tortilla and is filled with seasoned beef, warm nacho cheese, zesty cheesy-jalapeno sauce, red tortilla strips, and sour cream.
 The tortilla is folded in the shape of a triangle to fit the shape of a large tortilla chip.
 When did Taco Bell serve the Grilled Stuft Nacho?
 The Grilled Stuft Nacho has been released twice in Taco Bell limited-time offer history.
 (It is rare for an item to appear more than twice so this movement is important) The first time we've seen this as a LTO was December of 2013 and we last saw it May of 2015.
 I'd say we are due for another nationwide release.
 Why is this item so special?
 I'm glad you asked.
 The key ingredient in the Grilled Stuft Nacho is the cheesy-jalapeno on the inside.
 This sauce has only ever been released with the Grilled Stuft Nacho and is indescribably delicious.
 The perfect mix of ingredients in the shape of a tortilla chip for the great deal of $1.49 each.
-GOALS: We are asking for Taco Bell to bring back the beloved Grilled Stuft Nacho as a limited-time item in the year of 2018.
+GOALS: We are asking for Taco Bell to bring back the beloved Grilled Stuft Nacho as a limited-time item.
 To make this happen we need YOU, the fans, to tell Taco Bell that this is what you want.
 Sign the petition to help bring back our item!
 Living Más website: www.LivingMas.com/movement Find us on social media as well and 'Like' Grilled Stuft Nacho Movement on facebook!

 Petition to andrew puzder